• About

 Volunteer

-We have opportunities for adult volunteer opportunities, Rachel Coalition volunteer possibilities, mitzvah projects, and the RSVP Center of Essex & Hudson Counties, which is a comprehensive community service organization catering to individuals 55 and over.
+The JFS Maxine Myers Volunteer Services Department offers a wide array of meaningful opportunities.
+Our volunteer staff will match your interests and talents to community needs to ensure a gratifying experience.
+We have adult volunteer opportunities, Rachel Coalition volunteer possibilities, mitzvah projects, and the RSVP Center of Essex & Hudson Counties, which is a comprehensive community service organization catering to individuals 55 and over.

 There are many benefits to volunteering with JFS of MetroWest.
 Volunteers make new friends, learn new skills, and bring joy to many of our JFS clients.
 JFS also offers special recognition events as a thank you for serving.